 In other words, we know how important it is to have sustainable roofing products for architects to specify, contractors to install, and property owners to benefit from.
 Let’s discuss cool roofing further and dive deeper into how its heat tendencies are measured.

-What is Cool Metal Roofing?
+What Is Cool Metal Roofing?
 Definition & Uses

 Cool metal roofing is defined as painted or coated metal products that reflect the sun’s energy to dissipate heat.
 Cool roofs help to reduce the heat that is transferred into the building, which can result in total cooling cost energy savings ranging from 7% to 15%, according to the Green Building Alliance.

 In fact, cool metal roofing doesn’t have anything to do with the metal substrate itself – it’s solely dependent on the paint or coating system that is applied to the substrate during the manufacturing process.
-The cool metal roofing paint/resin formula (formulated by Sherwin-Williams or another paint supplier) contains innovative solar reflective pigments, which is the key differentiator.
+The cool PVDF paint/resin formula (formulated by Sherwin-Williams or another paint supplier) contains innovative solar reflective pigments, which is the key differentiator.

 The Benefits of Cool Metal Roofing